zeynepakay/Rakkas/_drafts/2015-09-15-gleaning_design.md

 </p>

 ###Square 1
 After a lot of sketching during which I tried to harmonize stroke structures but let each script keep its own personality, I landed on a design that I think, for Arabic arabic and Latin both, is quirky enough for display, yet understated enough for text.
+And more importantly, it has different interpretations of the same flavor for each script.